Calibrating trade-offs tutorial

 add_binary_decisions()

-# generate preliminary prioritizations based on each penalty
+# generate preliminary prioritizations based on each weight

 ## note that we specify a relaxed gap and time limit for the solver